JinmiaoChenLab/scTM/README.rst

 Basic Usage
 -----------
-Check out our usage of STAMP in the documentation with a simulated data at https://jinmiaochenlab.github.io/scTM/notebooks/stamp/simulation.
+Check out our usage of STAMP in the documentation with a simulated data at https://jinmiaochenlab.github.io/scTM/notebooks/stamp/simulation.The simulated data can be found under data/simulation.h5ad.
 For more advanced usage please check the examples in our detailed tutorials.

 Tested with
 -----------